-- 1. Demonstrate an understanding of the functioning of the theatre and the roles and responsibilities of those who work in the theatre - 2.
-Apply various basic theatre safety operations in the context of various theatrical performance scenarios - 3.
+- 1. Describe the use and function of lighting for theatrical stage performance - 2.
+Complete various practical lighting tasks as appropriate for theatrical stage performance - 3.
 Work independently in the preparation of material for rehearsals and performance - 4.
 Work collaboratively to create all aspects of a theatre production, include performance, technical and creative tasks as assigned - 5.
-Synthesize new ideas into performance, technical and creative roles at an introductory level - 6.
-Execute, during public performance, various technical and performance roles at an introductory level, and in a manner appropriate to the genre of theatrical work and the assigned role - 7.
+Synthesize new ideas into performance, technical and creative roles at an intermediate level - 6.
+Execute, during public performance, various technical and performance roles at an intermediate level, and in a manner appropriate to the genre of theatrical work and the assigned role - 7.
 Critically reflect on your performance practice and contribution to the team during the major theatrical performance in this unit.